Food waste in America has a big impact on the environment – and Feeding America is fighting back

 - Altogether that totals to $218 billion worth of food that is thrown away each year.

 - What does that mean for the Earth?
 To start, 21% of landfill volume is food waste.

 - Even more shocking, 21% of fresh water is used to produce food that is then discarded.

 - But if we were to reduce our food waste by just 20%, we could avoid 18 million tons of greenhouse gas emissions.

 - Feeding America is fighting back.
 Last year, the Feeding America network and our partners rescued 2.8 billion pounds of food.
-And that food went straight to feeding people facing hunger.
+And that food went straight to meals for people facing hunger.

 Ready to get involved?
-We need your help to stop food waste and feed people facing hunger:
+We need your help to stop food waste and help provide meals to people facing hunger:

 - Donate.
 Support Feeding America so we can continue to rescue food from landfills and help provide it to your neighbors in need.

 - Volunteer.
 Find your local food bank and sign up to volunteer.
 Some food banks even offer food rescue-related volunteer opportunities, such as gleaning fresh produce from nearby farms.